JeelChatrola/JeelChatrola/README.md

 ## I'm a Student and a Robotics Enthusiast!!

-- 🔭 I am currently working at RBCCPS, IISc Bangalore as Intern
+- 🔭 I am currently working at RBCCPS, IISc Bangalore as Research Assitant
 - 🌱 I’m currently learning Robotics and Deep Learning
 - 👯 I’m looking forward to work on research papers
 - 🥅 2022 Goals: Learn Robotics